A 145-minute “Fuck you” in a fancy frock – to the series.

-As a male viewer who came to the TV series late, my introduction to the four characters in Sex and the City was well into each of their arcs.
-The show’s binge-watchability owes much to its “Which character are you?” archetypes because of some of the places it went with each character.
+As a straight male viewer who came to the TV series late, my introduction to the four characters in Sex and the City was well into each of their arcs.
+The show’s binge-watchability owes so much to its “Which character are you?” archetypes because of some of the places it went with each character.

-There was Samantha’s (Kim Cattrall) age-defiant sex-positivity colliding with her battle with cancer; Miranda’s (Cynthia Nixon) career ambitions being neither undermined nor contradicted by her also being a heteronormative mother and wife; Brooke’s (Kristin Davis) Disney-Princess-meets-reality and still finding her happiness (and occasional, surprising, telling titillation) in that; and Carrie’s (Sarah Jessica Parker)… look, I never really understood what Carrie was ultimately about, if she was ever anything other than a proxy for viewers who felt anywhere between curious and frustrated about the sex (or lack of it) in their lives (or, less charitably: someone with whom viewers who are unable to get over “the one” can identify).
-And, I’ve been assured, many viewers in its day aspired as much to the cultural freedom to pursue such sexual exploits, as to the financial status which afforded (or, really, subsidised) such “freedom”: high-powered career gals traipsing between expensive boozy lunches and celebrity cocktail parties around the business capital of the world in Manolo Blahniks.
+There was Samantha’s (Kim Cattrall) age-defiant sex-positivity colliding with her battle with cancer; Miranda’s (Cynthia Nixon) career ambitions being neither undermined nor contradicted by her also being (reluctantly, initially) a heteronormative mother and wife; Brooke’s (Kristin Davis) Disney-Princess-meets-reality and still finding her happiness (and occasional, surprising, telling titillation) in that; and Carrie’s (Sarah Jessica Parker)… look, I never really understood what Carrie was ultimately about, if she was ever anything other than a proxy for viewers who felt anywhere between curious and frustrated about the sex (or lack of it) in their lives (or, less charitably: someone with whom viewers who are unable to get over “the one” can identify).
+It’s clear now that so many of the problems with the show’s legacy spring from its centering of Carrie and its endorsement of her toxicity.
+And, I’ve been assured, many viewers in its day aspired as much to the cultural freedom to pursue similar exploits (sexual and otherwise), as to the financial status which afforded (or, really, subsidised) such “freedom”: high-powered career gals traipsing between expensive boozy lunches and celebrity cocktail parties around the business capital of the world in Manolo Blahniks.

 The strongest episodes benefited from having to split their pithy 22-minute running time evenly between the four main characters: tight scenes, brisk pacing, thematic cohesion; setup-punchline, setup-punchline, lesson.
 If the premise of an episode was about, say, empathy, each character would arrive at it in their way, and would have to accept (or, more interestingly, learn they could decide to accept) eachother’s different ways of arriving at it.
 I think there’s a real positivity in that – and if a show is to have a significant cultural impact, that’s a good characteristic for it to possess.

 Watching the show in clumps of several episodes at a time, I was able to absorb each episode’s idea as just that – an idea, as opposed to a story.
 But the over-arcing idea, throughout the series as a whole, seemed to be that the real cultural impact of the series would be to render itself irrelevant.

-And here, years later, the gang reunites for Sex and the City: the movie, which proffers a final happy ending for each of the characters you’ve presumably spent years following and loving.
+And here, years later, the gang reunites for Sex and the City: The Movie, which proffers a final happy ending for each of the characters you’ve presumably spent years following and loving.
 Well, forget that.
 This movie couldn’t have less to do with the show, or be more excruciatingly offensive and pointless, than if it were titled Human Centipede.

-Unlike the show’s best episodes, the movie is not tight: its flabby 145-minuntes (or its 151-minute “extended cut” – oh goody!) is rife with pointless scenes with no resolution, with no thematic purpose, and where nothing happens (unless you count those Manolo Blahniks as a character with an arc).
+Unlike the show’s best episodes, the movie is not tight: its flabby 145-minuntes (or its 151-minute “extended cut” – oh goody!) is rife with pointless scenes which contain no resolution, which have no thematic purpose, and in which nothing happens (unless you count those Manolo Blahniks as a character with an arc).
 But most offensive of all: any good work the series might have accomplished is so effectively undone by the movie that it seems like a “Fuck you” in a fancy frock.

-That, after years of the series’ purported progressivism, the movie seems to posit that the holy grail of its sexually crusading heroine, this modern young woman in this sex-positive, career-driven world, is a white wedding to a rich middle-aged man, is so eyeball-tearingly regressive, toxic and treacherous, that the only way to remedy it must be to make a sequel.
+That, after years of the series’ purported progressivism, the movie seems to posit that the holy grail of its sexually crusading heroine, this modern young woman in this sex-positive, career-driven world, is a white wedding to a rich middle-aged man, is so eyeball-tearingly regressive, treacherous, and toxic, that the only way to remedy it must be to make a sequel.
 Surely they’ll fix all this in that.